 Single Stage/ Direct Implant Reconstruction

 Patients who have adequate breast skin remaining following a mastectomy may be good candidates for direct-to-implant breast reformation.
-The main factor that determine whether a patient is eligible for this type of reconstruction is whether the remaining skin (often in conjunction with the use of dermal matrix such as Alloderm®) is able to accommodate the volume of the permanent breast implant.
+The main factor that determines whether a patient is eligible for this type of reconstruction is whether the remaining skin (often in conjunction with the use of dermal matrix such as Alloderm®) is able to accommodate the volume of the permanent breast implant.

 In this single stage reconstruction, the implant is placed behind the pectoralis major muscle immediately following a mastectomy.
 To prevent the implant from “bottoming out” over time, Alloderm®, or other dermal matrix, is secured to the chest wall along the lower and outer folds of the breast.
 Over the following months, the breast implant will settle into place, and at that point, the reconstruction of the breast is complete.
 If the patient’s mastectomy was done utilizing a “nipple-sparing” approach, no further procedures would be needed.
 Secondary procedures are available to improve symmetry, breast shape or breast contour.
 Nipple and areola reconstruction are also available for patients who underwent a total mastectomy.

 The single stage approach allows our surgeons to place a breast implant directly and immediately following a mastectomy, thus eliminating the need for tissue expander(s) and expansion visits.
 More importantly, it allows the patient to awaken from their mastectomy with an already well-defined breast shape.

 - Decreased length of surgery and down time